 Our protocol offers perfect ballot secrecy.
 The design of a mechanism that offers perfect ballot secrecy must be tailored to the specific voting rule that governs the elections.
 We demonstrated our solution on COPELAND and MAXIMIN.
-In the Appendix we present our solution for KEMENY-YOUNG and MODAL-RANKING.
 Ours is the first study that offers a fully private solution for order-based voting rules that is lightweight and practical for elections in real-life democracies of any size.
+Towards Secure Virtual Elections: Multiparty Computation of Order Based Voting Rules